mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 # Configuring the new Agent Collection on the Coordinator Machine

+## Step 1: Navigate back to the root directory of the working directory

+Go back to the root directory of the file system for this repository.

-## Step 1: Create the .env file
+## Step 2: Create the .env file

 In a terminal window, execute the following command to copy the contents of the file `./coordinator-machine/env.template` into the file `./coordinator-machine/.env`.

 ```
-cp ./coordinator-machine/env.template ./coordinator-machine/.env
+cp ./03-multi-agent-architecture/coordinator-machine/env.template ./03-multi-agent-architecture/coordinator-machine/.env
 ```

-## Step 2: Configure the .env file
+## Step 3: Configure the .env file

-Configure the `.env` file with the required information.
+Configure the `.env` file in the directory, `03-multi-agent-architecture/coordinator-machine/` with the required information.

 Here is the format of the `.env` file in need of values for the required environment variables: